 Your operating agreement can cover pretty much anything as long as it isn’t contrary to Louisiana law.

-For example, LA Rev Stat § 12:1334 says that your operating agreement can even specify the events that may lead to the LLC’s dissolution.
+For example, Louisiana RS § 12:1334 says that your operating agreement can even specify the events that may lead to the LLC’s dissolution.

 How do I write an operating agreement?